Ajay (Uttar Pradesh politician)

 Ajay Kumar Singh (born 1 July 1983) is an Indian politician from Uttar Pradesh.
 He is a member of the Uttar Pradesh Legislative Assembly from Colonelganj Assembly constituency in Gonda district.
 He won the 2022 Uttar Pradesh Legislative Assembly election representing the Bharatiya Janata Party.

 Early life and education

 Ajay is born in Gonda, Uttar Pradesh.
 He is the son of Shivkumar Singh.
 He married Priyanka Singh, a panchayat member, in December 2012 and together they have a son and a daughter.
-He completed his post graduation in history in 2005 at JLNM Post Graduate College, Barabanki, which is affiliated with Dr. Ram Manohar Lohiya University.
+He completed his post graduation in history in 2005 at JLNM Post Graduate College, Barabanki, which is affiliated with Dr. Ram Manohar Lohiya National Law University.

 Career

 Ajay became an MLA for the first time winning the 2022 Uttar Pradesh Legislative Assembly election from Colonelganj Assembly constituency representing Bharatiya Janata Party.
 He polled 108,109 votes and defeated his nearest rival, Yogesh Pratap Singh of Samajwadi Party, by a margin of 35,472 votes.